albertjan/skulpt-gsoc/README.md

 5. Expand and clean up the foreign function API.
 This API is critical for implementing parts of the standard library.

 6. Expand the skulpt standard library to include more modules from the CPython standard library.
 So far we have math, random, turtle, time (partial) random (partial) urllib (partial) unittest, image, DOM (partial) and re (partial).
 Any of the partial modules could be completed, or many other CPython modules could be added.
+Potential new modules from the standard library include:  functools, itertools, collections, datetime, operator, and string.
+Many of these would be relatively easy projects for a less exeperienced student to take on.

+7. Over time we have had numerous requests for more advanced Python modules to be included in Skulpt.
+These include, portions of matplotlib, tkinter, and numpy.
+These are much more challenging because they contain C code in their implementation, but if a reasonable subset could be implemented in Javascript this would make it much easier to directly add many more python modules that rely on these three.
+In addition, it would allow for skulpt to potentially be used in teaching an even broader set of topics.

 ### Skills Required